Margaret Murray: Early years at University College London: 1894–1905

-Feminism, the First World War, and folklore: 1905–20
+Feminism, the First World War, and folklore: 1905–1920

 On returning to London, Murray took an active role in the feminist movement, volunteering and financially donating to the cause and taking part in feminist demonstrations, protests, and marches.
 Joining the Women's Social and Political Union, she was present at large marches like the Mud March of 1907 and the Women's Coronation Procession of June 1911.
 She concealed the militancy of her actions in order to retain the image of respectability within academia.
 Murray also pushed the professional boundaries for women throughout her own career, and mentored other women in archaeology and throughout academia.
 As women could not use the men's common room, she successfully campaigned for UCL to open a common room for women, and later ensured that a larger, better-equipped room was converted for the purpose; it was later renamed the Margaret Murray Room.
 At UCL, she became a friend of fellow female lecturer Winifred Smith, and together they campaigned to improve the status and recognition of women in the university, with Murray becoming particularly annoyed at female staff who were afraid of upsetting or offending the male university establishment with their demands.
 Feeling that students should get nutritious yet affordable lunches, for many years she sat on the UCL Refectory Committee.
-She took on an unofficial administrative role within the Egyptology Department, and was largely reasonable for introduction of a formal certificate in Egyptian archaeology in 1910.
+She took on an unofficial administrative role within the Egyptology Department, and was largely responsible for introduction of a formal certificate in Egyptian archaeology in 1910.

 Various museums around the United Kingdom invited Murray to advise them on their Egyptological collections, resulting in her cataloguing the Egyptian artefacts owned by the Dublin National Museum, the National Museum of Antiquities in Edinburgh, and the Society of Antiquaries of Scotland, being elected a Fellow of the latter in thanks.